lsymds/hetznercloud-py/README.md

 This method throws a `HetznerInvalidArgumentException` if the required parameters detailed above are not specified with valid values.

-This method throws a `HetznerServerActionException` if an error is returned whilst creating the server.
+This method throws a `HetznerActionException` if an error is returned whilst creating the server.

 ### Server modifier actions